Chinese AI actors spark personality rights controversy

 However, the existing law had not been tested against AI-generated faces that approximate rather than directly copy real people, creating a transparency and accountability gap that companies could exploit.

-For the people allegedly resembling the AI actors, the dispute raises the risk of unauthorized commercial use of their likeness and reputational harm.
+For the people allegedly resembling the AI actors, the dispute raises the risk of unauthorised commercial use of their likeness and reputational harm.

-For the wider industry, it signals a shift toward cheaper synthetic production that could replace human workers in lower-paid roles first, which intensifies fears about employment and bargaining power.
+For the wider industry, it signals a shift toward cheaper synthetic production that could replace human workers in lower-paid roles first, intensifying fears about unemployment and bargaining power.

 For policymakers, the case highlights the need for clearer rules on consent, data provenance, compensation, and liability when AI-generated faces or voices are used in media.